bradenmacdonald/astrocube/README.md

 + Includes a simple algorithm for determining the standard deviation of noise in the cube as a function of position.
-+ Has a `CubeViewDialog` class that can be used from ipython or other applications to display a data cube, browse through its contents, and select points from within the cube (uses matplotlib and pygtk)
++ Has a `CubeViewDialog` class that can be used from ipython or other applications to display a data cube, browse through its contents,
+  select points from within the cube (uses matplotlib and pygtk), and highlight regions of the cube with different colors
 + Installs a script called `astrocubeview.py`, which provides a simple ipython-like interface for quickly viewing a data cube and executing arbitrary commands using the data in the cube (uses matplotlib and pygtk)